-All Cement Modified Reclaimed Base (CMRB) shall be Method B curing.
+All Cement Modified Recycled Base (CMRB) shall be Method B curing.
 Perform CMRB using a minimum of 2 passes with the reclaimer.
 This can include a pulverization and a mixing pass or two passes with cement.
 Additional passes may be needed to meet the requirements of the specification.
-SCDOT may utilize coring at its discretion for dispute resolution of final acceptance for CMRB material.
+SCDOT may utilize coring at its discretion for dispute resolution of compliance with Contract requirements for CMRB material.
 If testing during production fails or the quality of material is uncertain to the SCDOT, acceptance may be based upon extraction of an intact core.
 The thickness of the intact core shall equal or exceed the design thickness of the CMRB.

 Eradication of temporary markings shall not be allowed on the final pavement surface.
-PCC pavement requiring revised pavement markings shall be diamond ground full width for the pavement prior to placement of the final pavement markings.
+Prior to placing the final permanent pavement markings, all asphalt areas requiring revised pavement markings shall be milled and/or resurfaced with the required mixture type for interstate pavements or non-interstate pavements.
 Existing pavement markings on bridge decks shall be removed and replaced to match new lane configurations.
-Asphalt pavement requiring revised pavement markings shall be milled and replaced at a minimum depth equal to the surface course for that route.